-A psychological assessment involves an intake interview to gather information about a person's history, as well as screening measures, and/or standardized assessment measures.
+A psychological assessment involves an intake interview to gather information about a person's history and presenting concerns, as well as screening measures, and/or standardized assessment measures.
+At Ardent Psychological Services the most up-to-date testing measures are used to arrive at a correct diagnosis.
+A differential diagnosis is made, meaning that your psychological evaluation will not take a yes/no approach, but instead look at all possible diagnostic options before drawing conclusions.
 Through this process Dr. Staal can make the appropriate diagnosis (or diagnoses) and individualized and specific recommendations.
-The real value of a psychological evaluation is not just the diagnosis, but also what to do next.
+The real value of a psychological evaluation is not just the diagnosis, because when you make an appointment you already know something is wrong, but you may not know what to call it or why you have symptoms.
+What to do next and making sure that your goals are met is what is truly important.
 Dr. Staal's evaluations are extremely detailed and incorporate clear rationale for any diagnoses made, as well as guidance on next steps to achieve your goals.
 Dr. Staal specializes in complex cases.
 She often sees clients who have received multiple diagnoses in the past and have had difficulty making progress in therapy and/or finding the right medication for their mental health concerns.

 Ardent Psychological Services, PLLC offers psychological assessment in the following areas for children, adolescents, and adults: